 bitbucket-pipelines.yml file decode the variable to use it in your scripts.

 Team and individual account variables

 Variables specified for a team or an individual account can be accessed from all repositories that belong to the team or account.
 You must be an administrator to manage team variables.

 - From your avatar in the bottom left, click Bitbucket settings.

 - Select an individual account or a team for which you want to configure variables:

-- In the menu on the left, go to Pipelines > Environment variables.
+- In the menu on the left, go to Pipelines > Account variables.

 Team or individual account variables can be overridden by repository variables.

 Team or individual account variables can be accessed by all users with the write permission for any repository (private or public) that belongs to the team or account.